Aronno1920/Aronno1920/README.md

     🌍  I'm based in Dhaka, Bangladesh
   </li>
   <li>
-    🌱 I’m currently learning many things like Microservices with Clean architecture, and NGINX, I believe that every day is a learning opportunity.
+    🌱 I’m currently learning many things like Microservices, Clean architecture, and NGINX, I believe that every day is a learning opportunity.
   </li>
   <li>
     👯 I’m currently open for work and employment opportunities (remote and relocation)